shauna-lynn/Custom_Horse/README.md

 # Smokey Black Black Star Friesian Horse for RedM

 If you were watching my stream – I swear it worked!
 I must have gotten lucky the first time I played with it.
 This is the RedM ported version of the [Smokey Black Black Star Friesian horse](https://www.nexusmods.com/reddeadredemption2/mods/2352) from Nexus Mods.
-Looking back on the VOD, the first attempt did not work as in the `fxmanifest.lua` we had written `files 'metapeds.ymt'` which is incorrect - it should have been `file 'metapeds.ymt'` or ` files { 'metapeds.ymt' }`
+Looking back on the VOD, the first attempt did not work as in the `fxmanifest.lua` we had written `files 'metapeds.ymt'` which is incorrect - it should have been `file 'metapeds.ymt'` or ` files { 'metapeds.ymt' }` but for a VERY ROUGH video tutorial on the process you can view my [VOD on Twitch](https://www.twitch.tv/videos/2284448223) - just keep in mind it didn't work because of the fxmanifest.
+The process remains the same.

 ## Overview